kosodrzewina/oledify/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/kosodrzewina/oledify/badge?style=flat-square)](https://www.codefactor.io/repository/github/kosodrzewina/oledify)

 Oledify is a simple app for processing images which include dark colors, but not pitch black.
-It's great if you don't want to use pre-prepared wallpapers for amoled panels, but use one of your fovorite instead and still benefit from this delightful deep blackness.
+It's great if you don't want to use pre-prepared wallpapers for amoled panels, but use one of your favorite instead and still benefit from this delightful deep blackness.

 <p align="center">
     <img src="https://raw.githubusercontent.com/kosodrzewina/oledify/master/showcase/main.png"